 Makki or maize flour does not have any gluten, so it is quite difficult to bind.
 As such I add a little bit of whole wheat flour to the mixture.
 You can skip adding the whole wheat flour for a gluten free version.

-This delicious paratha can be enjoyed with Sarson Ka Saag, Butter, Curd/Yoghurt, Pickle or Green Chutney.
+This delicious paratha can be enjoyed with sarson ka saag, butter, curd, pickle or green chutney.

 To make Makki Mooli Methi Paratha at home follow the detailed step by step recipe with photos posted below.

-- 2 Cups Makki ka Atta/ Maize Flour/ Cornmeal (yellow in color)
+- 2 Cups Makki ka Atta (Maize Flour)

-- 1/2 Cup Gehun Ka Atta/Whole Wheat Flour
+- 1/2 Cup Whole Wheat Flour (Gehun ka Atta)

 - 1 Teaspoon Red Chilli Powder

 - 1/2 Teaspoon Ajwain (Carom Seeds)